jliu70/adafruit.usedgoodies.com/docs/glossary/bundlefly.md

-All Circuit Python guides on the [Adafruit Learning System](https://learn.adafruit.com) now have a feature called **[Bundlefly](https://blog.adafruit.com/2021/04/14/adafruitlearningsystem-weekly-update-project-bundle/
+All CircuitPython guides on the [Adafruit Learning System](https://learn.adafruit.com) now have a feature called **[Bundlefly](https://blog.adafruit.com/2021/04/14/adafruitlearningsystem-weekly-update-project-bundle/
 )** which allow users to download one zip file which includes the code, all required libraries, and if needed, asset files.

 You should find the download link called `Download Project Bundle` located at the beginning of any CircuitPython code section.

 Once you have extracted all the files from the downloaded zip file, you just drag-and-drop them onto your microntroller CIRCUITPY drive.